 - Juice of one lemon

 - As you trim the stems, stack them, veiny side up (shiny side down) on your work surface.
 While you're working, you'll notice there are leaves that are very course and tough in texture....set those aside.
 Also, remove any damaged/torn leaves as well.
 Keep those aside because you're going to line the bottom of your pan with them later.

-Step Five: Getting Ready to Roll!Click thumbnail to view full-size
+Step Five: Get Ready to Roll!

-- Divide your "reject" grapeleaves in half and line the bottom of the pan with them.
+- Divide your "reject" grape leaves in half and line the bottom of the pan with them.
 If you don't have too many, you can slice a washed potato evenly (1/4" slices") and line the pan with the potato slices first.
-This will keep your sarma off bottom of the pan.
-But if you do have enough grape leaves, then line the bottom going slighly up the sides of the pan as well.
+This will keep your sarma off the bottom of the pan.
+But if you do have enough grape leaves, then line the bottom going slightly up the sides of the pan as well.

 - Start by arranging the sarma side by side, closely, across the bottom of the pan and the side areas.
 Then turn your pan slightly and do the same on top of the first layer, stacking close as you go.
 Continue stacking until you've arranged all the yalanchi sarma.
-When you've finished, then cover the top with more of your leftover leaves
+When you've finished, cover the top with more of your leftover leaves

-When the yalanchi has thoroughly cooled, squeeze the juice of a large lemon over the whole thing (it should soak down through the top leaves...if not, then allow the lemon juice to run down on the sarma.
-Do not remove sarma from the pan when warm.
+- When the yalanchi has thoroughly cooled, squeeze the juice of a large lemon over the whole thing (it should soak down through the top leaves...if not, then allow the lemon juice to run down on the sarma.
+Do not remove sarma from the pan when warm.)

 - The following day, remove the lid, the plate and the protective leaf covering and one by one, remove the sarma and stack them on a plate.

 Typically, yalanchi sarma is served as an appetizer along with olives, string cheese, pita bread, hummus, fresh cilantro.
 Enjoy!